dghijben/presently/README.md

 # Presently

-Projeto de estudo criado com AngularJS e com estrutura de uma app chrome local.
+Study design created with AngularJS and structure of a chrome app site.